 Yes.
 Response to the Manufacturing Energy Consumption Survey is required by law under the Federal Energy Administration Act of 1974, Pub.
 Law No. 93-275, and under Title 3, Subtitle B, of the Omnibus Budget Reconciliation Act of 1986, Pub.
 Law No. 99-509, as amended by Title 1, Subtitle G, of the Energy Policy Act of 1992, Pub.
 Law No. 102-486.
 Failure to respond may result in a civil penalty of not more than $2,750 per day for each violation, or a fine of not more than $5,000 per day for each willful violation.
 The Government may bring a civil action to prohibit reporting violations, which may result in a temporary restraining order or a preliminary or permanent injunction without bond.
 In such civil action, the court may also issue mandatory injunctions commanding any person to comply with these reporting requirements.

 Yes.
 Under Section 9 of Title 13, U.S. Code, your report to the Census Bureau is confidential.
-It may be seen only by sworn Census Bureau employees and may be used only for statistical purposes.
+It may be viewed only by sworn Census Bureau employees and used only for statistical purposes.
 The law also provides that copies retained in your files are immune from legal process.